×

 American System from study.com

-American System from web-clear.unt.edu
+American System from www.amazon.com

 From 1801 to 1820, agricultural policies championed by the Democratic-Republicans who supported the vision of Thomas Jefferson pushed for an ...